r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 curated by the team of experts.

 As bioinformaticians you will most likely operate within Bioconductor universe.
-It is designed with exchangability in mind, many packages work together and creation of powerfull pipelines becomes possible.
+It is designed with interchangeability in mind, many packages work together and creation of power-full pipelines becomes possible.

 To install Bioconductor visit [this](http://bioconductor.org/install/) page or do: